-These Strawberry Cream Scones are easy to make, incredibly soft and tender, and perfect for breakfast or brunch!
+These glazed Strawberry Scones are easy to make, incredibly soft and tender, and perfect for breakfast or brunch!

 Wondering why this recipe calls for cold butter?
 When you put the scones into the oven with little pieces of cold butter they melt during the baking process and create little steam pockets in the scones.
 Those steam pockets create a soft, light, and airy texture on the inside of your scone.